KingCueio/Survival-Commands-in-IRPH/README.md

   _____________________________________________________________________________________________________

   **Player Warp Commands**

+   These are the following commands for Player Warp:
      - /pw or /pwarp
        - This command displays a gui of Warps of other Players and yours.
      - /pw help